aseprite/docs/canvas.md

 The canvas is the visible area of the sprite.
 You can change the canvas size using *Sprite > Canvas Size...* menu.

+> Note: Resizing the canvas updates all slices accordingly, changing their position.

 <!-- PREVIEW: GIF, change canvas size to a bigger one, with previously placed sprite that is only partially visible in the original, small canvas and being shown in full after the change -->

 ![Canvas Preview](canvas/canvas.gif)